Building mental fitness: The new standard for a stronger mind

 6. Build emotional resilience

-Emotional resilience is your ability to cope with stress and recover from tough experiences.
+Emotional resilience is your ability to manage stress and recover from tough experiences.
 Here are a few ways to build it:

 - Journal your thoughts and emotions